 Your ground rent

-Your lease will set out the basis of assessment of the rent and the method by which any future increases will be calculated.
+Your lease will set out the basis of assessment of the ground rent and the method by which any future increases will be calculated.

-Payment of rent is a condition of your lease and if you do not pay the amount due you will have to pay late payment fees or interest charges.
-If you continually fail to pay the rent, then we may decide to apply for possession or forfeiture.
+Payment of the rent is a condition of your lease and if you do not pay the amount due you will have to pay late payment fees or interest charges.
+If you continually fail to pay the ground rent, then we may decide to apply for possession or forfeiture.
 This is a very serious step and will result in you losing your home including any equity/deposit that you put into the property.

-Paying and viewing your ground rent
+Paying your ground rent

 Your ground rent is due on the date specified in your lease.
-You can view your rent account and all transactions at any time by logging in to your account on our website.

 Paying by direct debit

 The easiest way for you to pay your rent is by Direct Debit.
 You can set up a Direct Debit over the phone with our contact team or your income account manager.
 Once it has been set up, your rent will be automatically paid from your bank account without you having to do anything.
 Your rent account will be credited on the same day that the payment leaves your bank account.